mohae/salted/README.md

 Salted
 =======
 **Do not use; under development**
 _Currently only the `base` and `dev` environments are supported.
 The `nginx` role is a work in progress and `iptables` rules are not being set.
 There are probably some other gaps._

+## Requires SaltStack 2014.7 or Greater
+Both the `iptables` and `nginx` formulas that salted uses require Salt version 2014.7 (Helium) or greater.
+If an older version is used, errors will occur on those states.

+## About
 Salted is a salted deployment template that supports base, dev, qa, and production environments with web and db roles.

 The salt-master and salt-minion are configured to use the same server.
 This is easily modified to use separate machines for the master and minion(s) by updating the `master` and `minion` files.